beejjorgensen/cs344_curriculum/week06/project-6.md

 `free()`, or `mmap()` for this project.
 Solutions that use these functions will not be accepted.**

-When you request more data segment space from the OS with `sbrk()`, it increases the size of the continuous chunk of memory used for the heap, the part that's right after the program code.
+When you request more data segment space from the OS with `mmap()`, it increases the size of the continuous chunk of memory used for the heap, the part that's right after the program code.